 MANAGEMENT--OFFICERS AND BOARD OF DIRECTORS

-SECTION 2.
-The officers of this Society shall be: President, Vice-President in charge of the Executive Division, Vice-President in charge of the Civic Division, Recording Secretary, Financial Secretary, Treasurer and Advocate.
+SECTION 1.
+The officers of this Society shall be: President, First Vice-President, Second Vice-President, Secretary, Financial Secretary, Treasurer, and Advocate.
 All such officers shall ipso facto be members of the Board of Directors.

-SECTION 3.
-The Board of Directors of this Society shall be composed of fifteen members which number shall include the seven duly elected officers, a Director of Social Activity and a Director of Club House Administration who shall be specifically elected to their respective offices; five Directors elected at large who upon their induction into office will be appointed by the President to the posts of Director of Personnel, Director of Finance, Director of Publications, Director of Public Relations, Director of Special Projects and the immediate past President of this Society, who shall automatically be a member of the Board of Directors and who shall be known as the Senior Director.
+SECTION 2.
+The Board of Directors of this Society shall be composed of twelve members which number shall include the seven duly elected officers and four elected directors: Director of Social Activities, Director of Personnel, Director of Outreach, and Director of Publications.
+The immediate past President of this Society shall automatically be a member of the Board of Directors and shall be known as the Senior Director.

 ELECTION OF OFFICERS AND DIRECTORS